selinceydeli/Subgraph_Federated_Learning/README.md

 - **`metis_num_coms = 32`**
   The Metis partitioning strategy is configured to produce exactly 32 partitions, ensuring that **each client corresponds to one contiguous graph community**, which maximizes structural separation between clients.

-All configurations are available in `.configs/fed_configs.json` file.
+All configurations are available in `configs/fed_configs.json`.

 ## Reproducibility